 DePaul's innovative new MA programs in Modern Languages provide

-students a customizable, flexible curriculum to develop advanced
+students with a customizable, flexible curriculum to develop advanced

 linguistic and cultural expertise in a language and to apply that